atanughosh01/Network-Simulations/CSMA/README.md

 # CSMA

-SourceCode and detailed report on One, Non and P-persistent CSMA techniques.

 * To simulate the project properly-

     1. Change values of variables in ```const.py``` according to your wish.
 (Specially ```total_sender_number``` and ```total_receiver_number```).\